dortania/OpenCore-Install-Guide/post-install/security.md

 **Disabling Vault after setup**:

-If you're doing heavy troublehooting or have the need to disable Vault, the main things to change:
+If you're doing heavy troubleshooting or have the need to disable Vault, the main things to change:

 * Grab a new copy of OpenCore.efi
 * `Misc -> Security -> Vault` set to Optional